 When I dropped the blocks, one of them fell flat whereas the other one fell upside down.
 This shows the uncertainty in the fulfillment of the desired aim.
 If both the blocks fall upside down it means the negative reply from the Lord and if both fall flat then yay!!
 Your wish would surely be fulfilled.
 (That’s what we call faith) As mentioned earlier the Lord is innocent and you can repeat the process thrice in order to get a positive answer.
 Such a cool God I must say.

 Kuan Kung is also the deity followed in Buddhism.
 He is a Bodhisattva Sangharama, the Lord of Marital Happiness, as per the Buddhist belief.

 Albert has also extended the temple by placing the female counterpart, ‘Kuan Yin’, at the ground floor of the temple.
 She was a Chen Dynasty Empress, Miao Shan and is well known as the ‘Goddess of Mercy’.
-According to a Buddhist belief when the soul departs the earthly world, it is placed into the heart of the lotus and sent to the Supreme World by Kuan Yin.
+According to a Buddhist belief when the soul departs the earthly world, it is placed in the heart of the lotus and sent to the Supreme World by Kuan Yin.

-The ceiling in her abode is painted as azure sky that represents the Spiritual World.
+The ceiling in her abode is painted as the azure sky that represents the Spiritual World.
 And the amazing story of her spiritual origin has been handwritten on the charts put up on the wall by Albert Tham.

-Just sitting in the tranquil ambiance of the temple gives you an immense spiritual happiness and the peace of mind.
+Just sitting in the tranquil ambiance of the temple gives you immense spiritual happiness and the peace of mind.